Co-funding arrangements for non-residential services

 Are any services still provided free of charge?

-Yes, the following services are provided free, and clients who receive these services will not be required to make a contribution, whilst they receive them:
+Yes, the following services are provided free.
+Clients who receive these services will not be required to make a contribution while they receive them:

 - intermediate care